yuli1102/Bridge-Inspection-with-a-Drone/README.md

+# update 2021.11.14
+An updated demo can be downloaded from: https://www.dropbox.com/s/66jp4zafska6od0/Bridge_Inspection_with_a_Drone_1114.zip?dl=0
+New function including:
+(1) Add autonomous mode, press F1, F2, F3, and F4 to start the autonomous mode for task 1,2,3,4.
+Press F5 to back to hand control mode.
+Press PadEnter key to flight inversed during autonomous mode.
+(2) Update the Unity version, change the environment lighting.

 # Bridge-Inspection-with-a-Drone
 TASBID: A Training and Assessment System for Bridge Inspection with a Drone TASBID is a bridge inspection simulation developped in Unity.
 The inspection can be done by keyborad or a hand controller.